oddlama/vane/README.md

 > This protocol is considered insecure and therefore should NOT be used.
 To workaround this issue, you should host the file in a http context.
 > Using http is not a security issue, as the file will be verified via its sha1 sum by the client.

+#### Installation (vane-waterfall)

+Again, download and place `vane-waterfall` jar into the proxy server's `plugins/` directory.
+The configuration will be generated on first start.

+To enable the authentication multiplexing, you need to do the following:

+1. Define multiple listeners (distinct ports) for your servers in the proxy's `config.yml`.
+2. Map these ports to multiplexer ids in `plugins/vane-waterfall/config.yml`.
+The specific multiplexer ids must be >0 but other than that are only important to check player permissions.
+3. Assign the corresponding permission(s) `vane_waterfall.multiplexer.<multiplexer_id>` to the desired group in the proxy's `config.yml`.
+4. Assign the group to a player using the players' **UUID**. *THIS IS IMPORTANT* and won't work with player names.

+Optionally you can configure the second configuration section in `plugins/vane-waterfall/config.yml` to allow automatic server start.
+An example is provided in the config file.

 ### Building from source

 You can of course build the plugin yourself.
 To do that you need at least JDK 11.